gastate/dalnfrontend/Notes.md

 ## Questions:

 Currently:
-- still receiving mwharker vids.
-Should I trust the API or should I handle different cases (mwharker, s3, and videos.sprout)?
-- weird responses from sprout

 - Jaro: where to handle pagination? should it be handled frontend or backend? (next 10 posts vs posts and page)
     - Also pagination url parameters